 It is useful to have an idea of the routine items that the PCC needs to consider.
 They are the Trustees of the parish funds, and it is for them to authorise payment and also to find the income to meet that expenditure.
-None the less, the PCC will look to its Treasurer for advice.
+Nevertheless, the PCC will look to its Treasurer for advice.

-Ministry costs

-The main expenditure will be the diocesan parish share, which covers the clergy stipend, pension contributions and the parish's share of wider ministry costs.
+Ministry costs.
+The main expenditure will be the diocesan parish share, which covers the clergy stipend, pension contributions and the parish's share of wider ministry costs as mentioned above,

-Clergy working expenses

-These should be covered in full by the PCC, and Diocesan House can advise on the appropriate items to reimburse, and rates such as car mileage allowances, that are agreed annually with HMRC.
-The method and frequency of payment will be a matter between the parish priest and his PCC; if for any reason the PCC is unwilling or unable to pay some or all of the correct expenses, then the Archdeacon would need to be consulted on how best to proceed.
+- Clergy working expenses.
+These should be covered in full by the PCC, and Diocesan House can advise on the appropriate items to reimburse, and rates such as car mileage allowances approved by HMRC.
+The method and frequency of payment will be a matter between the parish priest and his PCC; if for any reason the PCC is unwilling or unable to pay some or all of the expenses, then the Archdeacon may need to be consulted on how best to proceed. - Church running expenses.

-Church running expenses

 Heating, lighting, cleaning and insurance.
-The choice of type of heating, the insurance company, or the level of insurance cover, will all be matters for the PCC, but the Treasurer can readily obtain advice on each of these matters from the staff at Diocesan House.

-- Visiting clergy, organists, cleaners, will normally all need payment.
-For permanent employees, you should check with the Inland Revenue about the need to deduct tax at source. - Charitable giving.
+The choice of type of heating, the insurance company, or the level of insurance cover, will all be matters for the PCC, but the Treasurer can readily obtain advice on each of these matters from the staff at Diocesan House. - Visiting clergy, organists, cleaners, will normally all need payment.
+For permanent employees, you should check with HMRC about the need to operate a PAYE system. - Charitable giving.
 Each Parish will want to support some aspect of the Church's wider mission.
 The causes and the amounts given should be reviewed each year.